Annalise Draws for Greenpeace

 Solitary orangutans will defend their babies to the death, with ‘forest schools’ left to pick up the tragic pieces.
 Recently, Hope the orangutan was shot 74 times, stabbed and left blinded (and her baby killed), just so merchants could get more land to build palm oil plantations.
 Half of Borneo’s orangutans have disappeared in 16 years, and over 75% of Indonesia’s national park has become illegal plantations (previously home to orangutans, elephants and tigers).
 193 critically endangered species are at risk of extinction, due to production of palm oil.

 Even Ethical Consumer rates companies as to whether they use RSPO palm oil, surely they have read articles by Greenpeace?
 There are now petitions to ask vegan brands to stop using palm oil (and stop calling it ‘sustainable’).
-For now, unless you choose to cook/bake with no oil, here are some alternatives to common items containing palm oil:
+For now, unless you choose to cook/bake with no oil, here are some alternatives to common items containing palm oil: also look for products with palm oil free certification (another scheme is run by Orangutan Alliance).

 Where to Find Palm Oil Free Products